corda/corda/docs/source/blob-inspector.rst

 ==============

 There are many benefits to having a custom binary serialisation format (see :doc:`serialization` for details) but one disadvantage is the inability to view the contents in a human-friendly manner.
-The blob inspector tool alleviates this issue by allowing the contents of a binary blob file (or URL end-point) to be output in either YAML or JSON.
+The Corda Blob Inspector tool alleviates this issue by allowing the contents of a binary blob file (or URL end-point) to be output in either YAML or JSON.
 It uses ``JacksonSupport`` to do this (see :doc:`json`).

-The latest version of the tool can be downloaded from `here <https://corda.net/resources>`_.
+The tool can be downloaded from `here <https://corda.net/resources>`_.

 To run simply pass in the file or URL as the first parameter::